joakimsk/py-scale/README.md

 The <CR><LF> two-byte delimiter is represented by \x0d\x0a in hexadecimal, this can be used in "Data Packing" settings of the converter.

 # Tuning for best performance using scalecalib.py
 To check communication performance, use the simple display program, and record using a video.
-Count frames from weight increases on the panel, to when weight is equal in display program and STABLE is indicated (First parameter is ST).
+Count frames from weight increases on the panel, to when weight is equal in display program and on scale.

-In my case, the video recorded was taken with 25 frames per second, and I counted 29 frames from initial weight is detected by scale untill display program shows same weight.
+In default configuration, the scale was using "Filter level 3".
+The video recorded was taken with 25 frames per second, and I counted 29 frames from initial weight is detected by scale untill display program shows same weight.
 29/25=1.16 sec, more or less.
+This is an averaging filter, so increased filtering means more samples must be taken before an average is calculated.

+I modified scale filter to "Filter level 0", but the scale acted spurious, so I set it up to "Filter level 1".
+Now, I count only 1 frame between scale indicator and display program.
+0.04 sec from scale display to computer is good.

 You can adjust baud rates and other settings to try to get better performance.

-In addition, the filters on the scale can be changed to what suits you.
-It may be wise to test with highest possible baud rate between the converter and scale, and see how many messages get throughput, and how fast.
+For me, it seems 19200 baud is good enough, and we get up to 28 messages per second.
+The communication between the converter and scale should be "as fast as possible", so 115200 should still be good, as long as communication does not break down due to noise.
+Anything below 19200 baud seems to throttle messages, leading to longer delays, and possibly filling up buffers.

+On the UDP receiving end, it seems that the Windows laptop I use, only manages up to 10-12 messages while the UI is running, and 28 when the UI is turned off.
+Curses is probably a better idea for the UI when calibrating.

 # Windows Firewall
 If you have to deal with Windows, remember that the firewall is likely blocking your UDP packets.
 Add a rule to allow.